 According to the Citrix Website (https://www.citrix.com/community/ctp) individuals are eligible to be a CTP when they prove their knowledge in Citrix products and invest a lot of time: “The CTP Program recognizes the contributions of individuals who have invested a significant amount of time and resources to become experts in Citrix products and solutions.”

 Honestly, after being elected as CTP, I felt a bit under pressure to deliver new blog posts and to speak at conferences.
-Both are something what I like to do, but it’s only easy when I really have something to show or say.
+Both are something that I like to do, but it’s only easy when I really have something to show or say.
 The Health Check automation was something and my early adopter experience with Windows 10, but I think these topics are now more or less stale.
 And for the blog posts when I have time to write it down…

 To get elected as a CTP is not an easy thing, but also to stay a CTP needs effort!
 To make the grade for the CTP Program there are multiple possible activities.
-There are 1-2 online meetings with the Product Management which takes about 1 hour.
-Also, there are two in-person meetings which takes 2-3 days each.
+There are 1-2 online meetings with Product Management which takes about 1 hour.
+Also, there are two in-person meetings which take 2-3 days each.

-So, if you aim to being a CTP, please think that it needs a bunch of spare time to satisfy the needs!
+So, if you aim to be a CTP, please think that it needs a bunch of spare time to satisfy the needs!
 I’m doing this partially in my free time and my employer “Die Mobiliar” supports me and gives me time for the in-person meetings.
 Also, I have support from my wife, my family and my friends and colleagues at Die Mobiliar.
 At this place THANK YOU!

 Besides the CTP Program, I’m also active for the CUGC, on one hand as a local leader here in Switzerland but also in the CUGC Steering Committee.
-I think this is kind of “double burden” but also there was good synergies to combine these two or three roles.
+I think this is kind of “double burden” but also there were good synergies to combine these two or three roles.